 The surname Chockly was first found in Staffordshire at Checkley, a village and civil parish in the district of Staffordshire Moorlands.
 There are actually two other Checkley villages: one in Cheshire and another in Herefordshire.
 Both of the latter are dated after the Domesday Book while the former was originally listed there as Cedla and later in 1196 as Chekeleg.
 All of the place names literally meant "wood or clearing of a man called Ceaddica or Ceacca."
 Conjecturally, the surname is descended from the tenant of the lands of Checkley, held by Otto from the King, a Norman noble who was recorded in the Domesday Book census of 1086.

 Checkley Hall is a small country house in the parish of Checkley cum Wrinehill, Cheshire.
 It was built in 1694 by the Delves family of Doddington.

 Early History of the Chockly family

-Another 200 words (14 lines of text) covering the years 1190, 1281 and 1447 are included under the topic Early Chockly History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Chockly research.
+Another 84 words (6 lines of text) covering the years 1190, 1281 and 1447 are included under the topic Early Chockly History in all our PDF Extended History products and printed products wherever possible.